Iseedead/testove/README.md

 $ npm run start
 ```
 App will run on localhost:8080
-(can be overwritten by process.env.HOST, if port is in use, a free one will be determined)
+(if port is in use, a free one will be determined)